LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 #### 6.7.1.3 Inpatient and Outpatient Rehabilitation Facilities
 There are both outpatient and inpatient rehabilitation facilities of all sizes.
-Rehabilitation facilities are settings in which patients with a health condition are enabled “to remain in or return to their home or community, live independently, and participate in education, the labor market and civic life” [1].
+Rehabilitation facilities are settings in which patients with a health condition are enabled "to remain in or return to their home or community, live independently, and participate in education, the labor market and civic life" [1].
 For this purpose, rehabilitation facilities often focus on a specific discipline.
 For example, there are rehabilitation centers specialized in cardiological, neurological, or orthopedic rehabilitation.

 Inpatient rehabilitation facilities, also called rehabilitation centers, are comparable to hospitals.